tmartin-m/datafun-04-notebooks/01-machine-setup/03c-windows-install-python-git-vscode.md

 IMPORTANT: Each command should return a version number.
 If any fail, revisit the installers and try again.

-## OPTIONAL/ADVANCED: Multiple Versions of Python
+## OPTIONAL/ADVANCED: Installing Multiple Versions of Python

 This is not typically needed.
 Only continue with this section if you need to add an earlier version of Python (e.g. to use with complex tools such as Kafka or Spark).